arkency/posts/posts/2017-08-07-my-fruitless-previous-attempts-at-not-loosing-history-of-changes-in-rails-apps.md

 ---
-title: "My fruitless, previous attempts at not losing history of changes in Rails apps"
 created_at: 2017-08-07 15:56:21 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'ddd', 'rails' ]
 newsletter: arkency_form
 ---

+# My fruitless, previous attempts at not losing history of changes in Rails apps

 Some time ago I was implementing a simple Inventory with products that could be available, reserved and sold in certain quantities.